bugmark/bmx_cl_ruby/README.md

 ## Usage

-To run the executable:
+To run the executables:

-    bmx_cl_ruby
+    bmx
+    bmcl

 ## Contributing

-Bug trackerrts and pull requests are welcome on GitHub at https://github.com/bugmark/bmx_cl_ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bugmark/bmx_cl_ruby.

 ## Test Badge